compsoc-edinburgh/betterinformatics/README.md

-# University of Edinburgh Informatics 2016 unofficial wiki
+# UofE Informatics 2016 unofficial wiki

-## Contribution guide:
+## Guidelines for contributing

-- In order to contribute you will need Github account.
-Go create right now because you would need it anyway.
-Its helpful for your future career so do it now.
+- In order to contribute you will need GitHub account.
-- If you want to edit the site look and feel discuss it first in issues or with Qais directly.
+- If you would like to make a major change, or a change to the overall visual design, [submit an issue](https://github.com/qaisjp/inf1.hgs.club/issues/new) with your idea proposal first.
-- Most of the `content` right now is in ``./_sections`` directory, so edit there: https://github.com/qaisjp/inf1.hgs.club/tree/master/_sections
+- Most of the `content` right now is in `_sections` directory, so [click here](https://github.com/qaisjp/inf1.hgs.club/tree/master/_sections) to view the list of sections to edit.